Mikaela/mikaela.github.io/_posts/2015-10-09-arch-reflector.md

 (end of TL;DR and what you actually do)

-1. Install reflector itself, additional depedency of rsync to rank the mirrors by speed, and url which you use in the second command
+1. Install reflector itself, additional depedency of rsync to rank the mirrors by speed, and curl which you use in the second command
 2. to download my reflector.service
     * differences to Arch Wiki version: requires network-online.target so you don't have to enable any wait-online services and uses only